The fastest and most powerful machine from Cricut. It’s finally here: my Cricut Maker review.

 I also have an in-depth comparison of the differences between the Cricut Maker and Cricut Maker 3 here.

 Okay, get ready, because there are a lot of them to review:

-- Best Cricut for cutting fabric (even crepe paper or silk)
+- Fantastic at cutting fabric (even crepe paper or silk)

-- Best Cricut for cutting through thick materials (like leather or balsa wood)
+- Cuts through thick materials (like leather or wood)

 - Uses tools that no other machine can:

 - The Rotary Blade makes the Cricut Maker the best machine for cutting fabrics